Jeppe High School for Girls

 Jeppe High School for Girls is a public English medium high school for girls situated in the suburb of Kensington in Johannesburg in the Gauteng province of South Africa, The school's address is 160 Roberts Ave, Kensington, Johannesburg, 2094, South Africa (on the corner of Roberts Avenue and Lynx Street).
 The school boasted a 100% matric pass rate in 2014.
 It was once part of the oldest public school in Johannesburg, Jeppe High School for Boys (known then as Jeppestown High School for Boys and Girls) until 1919, when a separate premises for the girls was built.

-The current headmistress of the school (from 2011-2015) is Ms. Dina Gonçalves who has been working at Jeppe for 21 years., The brother school is Jeppe High School for Boys.
+The brother school is Jeppe High School for Boys.